xddq/schema2typebox/README.md

 ## DEV NOTES

 - See specification for JSON schema draft-06 [here](https://json-schema.org/specification-links.html#draft-6)
-- link to meta schema: http://json-schema.org/draft-06/schema
+- Link to meta schema: http://json-schema.org/draft-06/schema Meta schema means that a JSON schema is created in order to validate that a given schema adheres to a given JSON schema draft.

 ### DEV USAGE